The Who: Final tours

-In February 2022, the band announced they would embark on a new North American tour entitled The Who Hits Back beginning 22 April 2022 in Hollywood, Florida and concluding 5 November 2022 in Las Vegas, Nevada.
-In April 2025, it was announced that Zak Starkey would no longer be touring with the band after a dispute about playing style at a Royal Albert Hall gig earlier that year.
+In February 2022, the band announced they would embark on a new North American tour entitled the Who Hits Back beginning 22 April 2022 in Hollywood, Florida and concluding 5 November 2022 in Las Vegas, Nevada.
+Shortly afterwards, Starkey left the band after a dispute over his playing style at a Royal Albert Hall gig.
 Starkey stated that he was "surprised and saddened anyone would have an issue with my performance that night" but that he would "remain their biggest fan".
 However, Townshend clarified a few days later that there had been a miscommunication and that Starkey would remain in the group.
-The band announced their North American tour in mid-2015 would be their last.
+The band announced their North American tour in mid-2025 would be their last.

-Starkey left the band, to be replaced by Scott Devours (who had played in Daltrey's solo touring band) for the remainder of the year; Starkey remarked he had been fired.
+Starkey was fired in May 2025, to be replaced by Scott Devours (who had played in Daltrey's solo touring band) for the remainder of the year; Starkey remarked he had been fired.
 The band released a formal announcement reiterating their upcoming retirement and that Starkey "needs to devote all his energy" towards his other projects.
+In August 2026, Daltrey revealed to the audience at a solo show in Las Vegas that the Who had recently rehearsed with Starkey for a possible European leg of the farewell tour, with Starkey later confirming Daltrey's comments.